osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 Gazebo-ROS plugins are stored in a ROS package.
 See [gazebo_plugins wiki page](http://wiki.ros.org/gazebo_plugins) about how you can contribute.

+# 3rd party plugins

+In addition to the plugins explained above, there are also a quite number of 3rd party Gazebo-ROS plugins.
+Some of them are found on ros.org ([example of search keyword](https://www.google.com/search?client=ubuntu&channel=fs&q=site%3Aros.org+*_gazebo_plugins&ie=utf-8&oe=utf-8)).
+If 3rd party a plugin is useful and generic enough, please consider pulling it into the official [gazebo_plugins wiki page](http://wiki.ros.org/gazebo_plugins) package by opening a suggestion at the issue tracker of each repository.

 # Next Steps

 Next we will analyze the `ros_control` packages integrated with Gazebo for tight controller/actuator/simulator integration